Lumavate-Team/documentation/COMPONENTS.rst

 Component-Sets
 --------------

 Component-sets are bundled web components that are registered to be used by widgets.
-Any web component, regardless of framework, upon upload can be used by any widget via supplementing the distributable with a metadata file & proper tags.
+Any web component, regardless of framework, upon upload can be used by any widget via supplementing the distributable with a metadata file and proper tags.

 Metadata
 ^^^^^^^^

-A Component-set metadata can be defined via the components.json file which adheres to the following JSON structure:
+A Component-set's metadata can be defined via the component-sets JSON file which adheres to the following JSON structure:

 .. code-block:: javascript